 Healthy leaders are great builders.
 This poem by Charles Franklin Benvegar offers a powerful perspective…

-I watched them tear a building down,
+As I watched them tear a building down,

-A gang of folks in a busy town.
+A gang of men in a busy town.

-With a Ho-Heave-Ho and a lusty yell,
+With a ho-heave-ho and a lusty yell,

-I asked the foreman,
+I asked the foreman, “Are these men skilled,

-Unskilled labor is all I need.
+Just common labor is all I need.

-For I can easily wreck in a day or two
+I can easily wreck in a day or two

-What it took a builder years to do.”
+What builders have taken a year to do.”

-Which of these roles have I tried to play?
+Which of these two roles have I tried to play?

 Am I a builder who works with care,

-Measuring life by the rule and square,
+Measuring life by the rule and square?

-And mostly doing the best I can?
+Patiently doing the best I can?

 Or am I a wrecker who walks the town,

-Content in the labor of tearing down?
+Content with the labor of tearing down?

 “O Lord let my life and my labors be